fEst1ck/aptos-core/aptos-move/framework/supra-framework/doc/transaction_validation.md

         <a href="timestamp.md#0x1_timestamp_now_seconds">timestamp::now_seconds</a>() &lt; txn_expiration_time,
         <a href="../../aptos-stdlib/../move-stdlib/doc/error.md#0x1_error_invalid_argument">error::invalid_argument</a>(<a href="transaction_validation.md#0x1_transaction_validation_PROLOGUE_ETRANSACTION_EXPIRED">PROLOGUE_ETRANSACTION_EXPIRED</a>),
     );
+    // TODO check whether is makes sense <b>to</b> do authenthicator key check <b>as</b> it was done in scope of common
+    // prologue.
+It might not be necessary <b>as</b> automated transactions are system created.

     // Task is not gas-less/<a href="transaction_validation.md#0x1_transaction_validation_GST">GST</a>,
     // gas-less automated transactions are not charged so no need <b>to</b> check eligability <b>to</b> pay the gas-fee.